KPaulina/ExchangeRateETLPipeline/README.md

 #### MongoDB

 ## The aim of the project
-Project created to gather exchange rate data from API and load it to postgres and the respons that was written to json to mongodb
+Project created to gather exchange rate data from API, load it to postgres and the respons that was written to json to mongodb

 ## Visualization
 The data has been visualized with the help of Dash and deployed here: https://exchange-rate-for-pln.onrender.com/